Will vs. Trust: How to choose

-Wills and trusts are legal documents that determine how your assets are distributed after your passing.
-This broad overview of both documents will provide a foundation for making the decision that’s right for you and your family.
-We’ll consider tangible assets like property, as well as last wishes and family arrangements.
+Wills and Trusts are legal documents that determine who will manage your assets and how your assets will be distributed after your passing.
+This broad overview of both document types may provide a foundation for making a decision that’s right for you and your family.

-A will is a legal document that determines how someone’s personal assets will be divided upon death.
-It does not include joint assets, which become the sole property of the joint party upon death.
-It’s not just about money and possessions, though.
+A Will is a legal document that determines how someone’s personal assets will be distributed.
+It’s not just about money and possessions.

 What is a Trust?

-There are many types of trusts, however, we are going to focus on two of the more common options: revocable and irrevocable trusts.
-A revocable living trust (sometimes just called a living trust) can be altered or completely revoked at any time prior to death.
-An irrevocable trust cannot be altered or terminated unless the named beneficiaries give permission.
+There are many types of Trusts.
+The most common types of Trusts are Revocable and Irrevocable Trusts.
+A Revocable Living Trust (sometimes just called a Living Trust) can be amended or revoked at any time prior to death.
+An Irrevocable Trust cannot be altered or terminated.

-“At the most basic level, a trust is a tool that can control and manage your estate, while a simple will is merely a statement of your wishes,” Osborn explains.
+“At the most basic level, a Trust is a tool that can control and manage your estate, while a simple Will is merely a statement of your wishes,” Osborn explains.
 “The value of the estate is only one factor.
-The need for control is an equally important aspect that [should] be examined.”
+The need for control is an equally important aspect.”

-When planning your estate, you’ll want to consider your personal preferences, what’s most important to you, and your family’s short- and long-term needs.
+When considering the management of your estate, you’ll want to determine your personal preferences, what’s most important to you and your family’s short- and long-term needs.
 It’s not a one-size-fits-all process.

 Attending one of our online Wills & Trusts seminars is a great place to start.
-You’ll get a deeper overview of the basics of these legal documents from financial planning experts.
-After that, the next step would be meeting with a professional to discuss your options and put together a plan that works for you.
-There’s no obligation or cost to meet with a Desert Financial Wills & Trusts advisor.
-Just fill out this quick contact form and we’ll get back to you!
+You’ll receive information designed to provide an overview of the legal documents we offer for estate planning.
+If you determine one of our product offerings will meet your needs, the next step will be a no-cost, no-obligation, one-on-one meeting with a Wills & Trusts specialist.
+Just fill out this quick contact form and we’ll reach out to schedule a phone, Zoom or in-person appointment that’s convenient for you!

 Fill out the form below to sign up for our blog.